-Spondylolisthesis happens when a vertebra goes out of alignment with the spinal column, usually because of degenerative diseases, injuries, unstable joints or spinal abnormalities.
+Spondylolisthesis occurs when a vertebra becomes out of alignment with the spinal column.
+Spondylolisthesis can occur as a result of degenerative diseases, injuries, unstable joints, and/or spinal abnormalities.

 - Back pain